Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Path to greatness</b></summary>
-Over the course of your adventure, you'll gain Adventure points.
+Over the course of your adventure, you'll gain <b>Adventure points</b> (or <b>AP</b>).
+You can get AP by recovering treasure, but also by <b>spending selflessly</b> (donating to charity, helping rebuild a home for others, etc).
+Each 10c spent in this way grants 1 AP.

 When you reach certain amounts of adventure points, you <b>Level up</b>.
 The following is a table with the total amount of Adventure points you need to level up again.

 | Level | Hit dice | Grit | Adventure points |
 |:--------------|:--------|:-------|:-------|